-A familiar face around campus, South American international student Paolo Loli is best known for his software and computer skills.
-Both an active and involved student at the university, the Computer Information Systems major has found his home away from home.
+A familiar face around campus, South American international alumni Paolo Loli was best known for his software and computer skills.
+Both an active and involved student in his time at the University, the Computer Information Systems major found his home away from home.

 After spotting Castleton tucked away in the corner of his local college fair, the Lima, Peru native knew the change of scenery, close-knit feel of a small town and relationship based education Castleton offered was the perfect fit.
 Following a brief conversation with Castleton representative and Spanish Professor Ana Alexander, and sifting through the sea of other schools at the fair, he was sure of his decision to attend.

 “Woodruff to me looked like a Castle,” said Loli, “Now I walk around campus and I almost know everyone.
 We are growing and I feel like a part of the growth on this campus.”

 While on campus, Loli became involved in a variety of roles during his time at Castleton, including his positions as a Community Advisor for Residence Life, student worker for the IT department, monitor for the World Languages Lab, manager of the men’s basketball team, and beginning his senior year, a Division III basketball athlete.
 His hard work and dedication to his extra curricular activities, as well as his studies, allowed him to flourish and grow within the ever-evolving learning environment.

 “He has a strong work ethic and a great personality and he is just a pleasure to work with,” said Gayle Malinowski, Chief Technology Officer in the IT department, who has worked closely with Loli since his freshman year.